-COM 100 IJΤ Fundamentals of Business
+COM 100 Fundamentals of Business

-The student examines a broad overview of the Canadian business system: how it functions and how it relates to specific areas such as marketing, production, finance and human resources.
-The student will gain specific insights into actual business operations and some of the major areas of concern regarding the role of business in society.
+The student examines a broad overview of the Canadian business system - how it functions and how it relates to specific areas such as marketing, production, finance, and human resources.
+The student gains specific insights into actual business operations and some of the major areas of concern regarding the role of business in society including globalization, corporate social responsibility, entrepreneurship, and small business development.